A 501(c)(3) Veteran Recovery Initiative

 $1.2M

-Estimated economic burden of untreated severe PTS per veteran: healthcare, lost productivity, incarceration, family disruption.
+Estimated economic burden of untreated severe PTS per veteran: healthcare, lost productivity, incarceration, and family disruption.

 $1M